purseclab/EVS_Evasion/README.md

-# EVS_Evasion
-Evasion Attacks and Defenses on Smart Home Physical Event Verification
+### Evasion Attacks and Defenses on Smart Home Physical Event Verification